altair1016/covidbulletin_bot/README.md

 # Create a new instance, your Instance
 ## All you need is...

-1] Computer or server service where to host the python scripts. \n 2] Create a Telegram bot and get the Token id of your new born bot.\n 3] python3.7 intepreter with following modules installed: \n
+Computer or server service where to host the python scripts.
+Create a Telegram bot and get the Token id of your new born bot. python3.7 intepreter with following modules installed:

 - json
 - matplotlib